Fayetteville VA Medical Center

 Honor America's Veterans by providing exceptional health care that improves their health and well-being.

 VHA will continue to be the benchmark of excellence and value in health care and benefits by providing exemplary services that are both patient centered and evidence based.

 This care will be delivered by engaged, collaborative teams in an integrated environment that supports learning, discovery and continuous improvement.

 It will emphasize prevention and population health and contribute to the nation's well-being through education, research and service in National emergencies.

 The Fayetteville VAMC has full accreditation by The Joint Commission, College of American Pathologists, Nuclear Regulatory Commission and accreditation for the Mammography Department from the American College of Radiology and the Commission on Accreditation of Rehabilitation Facilities for homeless programs.
 We are recognized by The Joint Commission as one of the Top Performers on Key Quality Measures.

 The Fayetteville VAMC received the “Above and Beyond” Award from the North Carolina National Guard and Reserve.
 The award honors employers who go “Above and Beyond” to support employees serving in the National Guard and Reserves through policies and attitudes.
 The medical center also received recognition for support of the Disaster Emergency Medical Personnel System (DEMPS) for Hurricane Ike and Hurricane Gustav.

 Community-Based Outpatient Clinics and new construction

-In addition to our main facility and Village Green in Fayetteville, we offer primary care and mental health care services at our Community-Based Outpatient and outreach Clinics.
-To expand care to Veterans, we are currently building a new clinic in Sanford, NC; a replacement clinic Jacksonville,NC; and a Health Care Center in Fayetteville, NC.
+In addition to our main facility in Fayetteville, we offer primary care and mental health care services at our Community-Based Outpatient and outreach Clinics.
+To expand care to Veterans, we opened a Health Care Center in Fayetteville in November 2015 and a replacement clinic Jacksonville in January 2106.
+We are currently building a new clinic in Sanford set to open before Spring 2016.
 For information about our clinics, visit the following web sites: